SpongeBob SquarePants season 5: Episodes

+"Banned in Bikini Bottom": SpongeBob loves Krabby Patties so much, he cannot help singing and dancing when he is around the delicious sandwiches.
+A community headed by Miss Gristlepuss, who is against all things fun and delicious, bans Krabby Patties.
+Mr. Krabs decides to open a secret Krusty Krab at SpongeBob's pineapple house.
+Plankton finds out, and calls a cop to shut down Mr. Krabs' operation.
+Miss Gristlepuss arrives only to close the restaurant and arrest Mr. Krabs and SpongeBob, but she trips and a Krabby Patty is dropped into her mouth, which makes her sing and dance about it and love the sandwich.
+The Krusty Krab then re-opens.
+"Stanley S. SquarePants": SpongeBob's accident-prone cousin Stanley comes to visit.
+Stanley attempts to get a job at the Krusty Krab, with a help from SpongeBob.
+After, Stanley causes several problems, Mr. Krabs tells him to get a job at the Chum Bucket, with the purpose of destroying it.
+Plankton hires Stanley and he accidentally destroys the Chum Bucket, much to Mr. Krabs' delight.

 DVD release

 The first 20 segment episodes of the fifth season were released on DVD by Paramount Home Entertainment in the United States and Canada on September 4, 2007.
 The "Volume 1" DVD release features bonus material including "Bubble Burst Trivia" for "Friend or Foe" and "The Krusty Sponge".
 The remaining 21 segment episodes of the season were also released under the title "Volume 2" in the United States and Canada on November 18, 2008.
 In Region 2 and 4, the DVD release for the season was a complete set.
 On November 13, 2012, The Complete Fifth Season DVD was released in Region 1, three years after the season had completed broadcast on television.